 Child support orders are essential for ensuring that a child receives the financial support they need and deserve from both of their parents, not just the parent who spends the majority of time with the child.
 However, while child support orders are critical, there is no doubt that over the years, parents’ or a child’s situation may change, justifying a modification to an existing support order.
-Consider the following about when a modification of a support order is appropriate in Illinois, and how to seek modification if change is necessary–
+Consider the following about when a modification of a support order is appropriate in Illinois, and how to seek a modification if a change is necessary.

 When Can I Modify a Child Support Order?